SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/08-Homework.md

 [/code-adapter]
 [task-description]
 # Description

-Create a program which will be given a single **number**.
-Your task is to find the sum of its digits.
+Create a program that receives a **number** and find the sum of its digits.

 # Example
   | **Input** | **Output** |